Brenda Bennett

 Current Work

-Brenda leaves Prince’s entourage in 1985, retracts from the music industry and focuses on her family.
-She occasionally performs background vocals in the Tombstone Blues Band.
+Brenda left Prince’s entourage in 1985, retreated from the music industry and focused on her family.
+She occasionally performed background vocals in the Tombstone Blues Band.

 Additional Information